By Ashok Prasad, Founder, Niyyam

 - They overcomplicate their strategy

-These mistakes don’t happen due to a lack of knowledge.
+These mistakes are not due to a lack of knowledge.

 - Behavioral biases